Search Posts

 It does not provide as much direct representation

 Individual regions are not equally represented in this form of democracy, unlike in presidential democracies or other forms of government.
-This is due to the formation of coalitions, which make it challenging for politicians to be held accountable for their personal behaviours.
+This is due to the formation of coalitions, which makes it challenging for politicians to be held accountable for their personal behaviors.

 It is often based on a monarchy